Mississippi River in Saint Paul

 The Mighty Mississippi

-Saint Paul boasts more miles of Mississippi Riverfront, 26, than any other city from the headwaters to the Gulf of Mexico.
+Did you know Saint Paul’s 26 miles of Mississippi Riverfront are more than any other city from the headwaters to the Gulf of Mexico?